mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 ```

 ```
-  C- /aliceZone/home/rods/MyColl
+  C- /eveZone/home/di4r-user1/lewiscarroll
-/aliceZone/home/rods/MyColl:
+/eveZone/home/di4r-user1/lewiscarroll:
-  rods              0 demoResc           27 2017-02-24.08:09 & test.txt
+  di4r-user1        0 demoResc       187870 2017-04-25.16:26 & aliceInWonderland-DE.txt.utf-8
-    a8216b70fd3c9049213be59a96ad6c15    generic
+    7bdfc92a31784e0ca738704be4f9d088    generic
-    /irodsVault/home/rods/MyColl/test.txt
+    /var/lib/irods/iRODS/Vault/home/di4r-user1/lewiscarroll/aliceInWonderland-DE.txt.utf-8
 ```

-You see that the logical iRODS collection '/aliceZone/home/rods/lewiscarroll' has the physical counterpart '/irodsVault/home/rods/lewiscarroll'.
+`-C` stands for the collection (directory or folders) in iRODS.
+You see that the logical iRODS collection '/eveZone/home//di4r-user1/lewiscarroll' has the physical counterpart '/var/lib/irods/iRODS/Vault/home/di4r-user1/lewiscarroll/'.
 So data does not end up on the iRODS server randomly but follows a structure.

 We can also put data directly into an iRODS collection.
 Let us move the folder 'aliceInWonderland' in one go to iRODS under the collection 'lewiscarroll'